dpc10ster/RJafrocBook/docs/11-ROCSampleSizeOR.md

 \end{equation}

-### Dependence of statistical power on estimates of model parameters
+### Dependence of statistical power on estimates of model parameters {#RocSampleSizeOR-dependence-of-stats-power}
 Examination of the expression for  , Eqn.
 (11.5), shows that statistical power increases if:
 * The numerator is large.
 This occurs if: (a) the anticipated effect-size $d$ is large.
 Since effect-size enters as the *square*, TBA Eqn.
 (11.8), it is has a particularly strong effect; (b) If $J \times K$ is large.
 Both of these results should be obvious, as a large effect size and a large sample size should result in increased probability of rejecting the NH.
 * The denominator is small.
 The first term in the denominator is  $\left ( \sigma_{Y;\epsilon}^2 + \sigma_{Y;\tau RC}^2 \right )$.
 These two terms cannot be separated.
 This is the residual variability of the jackknife pseudovalues.
 It should make sense that the smaller the variability, the larger is the non-centrality parameter and the statistical power.